Clastic Dikes: Dispelling a Periglacial Origin

 Leave Desk, Discover Geology

-Recently, I discovered fossil soil wedges following a polygonal soil-crack pattern on the Two Medicine Creek-Badger Creek divide east of Glacier National Park.
-The wedge networks are smaller and less conspicuous than the full-blown ice wedge polygons on the High Plains (Grasso, 1979; Mears, 1981, 1987; Nissen and Mears, 1990; Munn and Spackman, 1991; Dillon and Sorenson, 2007).
-This location is >525 km east of Withrow, WA.
-The climate at Browning is continental.
-Winter temperatures today regularly fall 10-30 degF below zero.
-It was far colder here during the Pleistocene.
+Recently, I discovered fossil soil wedges along the highway east of Glacier National Park.
+The wedges follow a polygonal soil-crack pattern.
+The wedge networks are smaller and less conspicuous than the spectacular polygons in the High Plains of Wyoming (Grasso, 1979; Mears, 1981, 1987; Nissen and Mears, 1990; Munn and Spackman, 1991; Dillon and Sorenson, 2007).
+This location is 525 km east of Withrow, WA.
+The climate here, near Browning, MT, is decidedly continental.
+Winter temperatures today regularly fall 30 degrees below zero.
+Though the two sites lie at the same latitude, it was far colder here on the Two Medicine Creek divide than on the Waterville Plateau.
+Yet, even here the wedges are quite small.
 See this post for more: https://www.skyecooley.com/single-post/periglacial-soil-wedges-east-of-glacier-national-park

 Implications for Clastic Dikes in Eastern Washington

-I contend the clastic dikes commonly found in Missoula flood rhythmites are not fossil ice wedge casts (Cooley, 2020).
-However, I'm open to discussions about a periglacial origin.
-The dikes are vertically sheeted wedges that resemble ice wedges and fossil ice wedge casts in the modern Arctic.
+I contend the clastic dikes that riddle Missoula flood rhythmites are not fossil ice wedge casts, but injectites formed during flood events (Cooley, 2020).
+However, its is impossible to entirely rule out a periglacial origin.
+Some of the vertically sheeted dikes bear a remarkable resemblance to certain ice wedges formed in the Arctic.

-The Arctic geomorphologist Robert F. Black (USGS and University of Connecticut) examined a few dikes in the Columbia Basin, weighed the pros and cons of a ground ice origin, and ultimately concluded the dikes look a like ice wedges, but are not periglacial features,
+In 1978, the Arctic geomorphologist Robert F. Black (USGS, University of Connecticut) examined a few dikes in the Columbia Basin, evaluated a potential ground ice origin, and ultimately concluded that while the dikes look an awful lot like ice wedges he had seen elsewhere, they are not periglacial features,

 Previously proposed theories...earthquakes, desiccation, deep frost cracking, thermal contraction cracking of permafrost, and upward injection of groundwater are not considered primary modes of formation...The bulk of material filling most observed fractures came from above during aperiodic and repeated widening and concurrent filling (under an aqueous environment)...A loading hypothesis from catastrophic scabland floods is outlined as a possible cause for many typical clastic dikes...
 (Black, 1979)

-Black ultimately settled on a "multigenetic" interpretation for the dikes, an idea that traces to an article by Dionne and Shilts (1974), specifically their Table 1, which lists 31 articles on clastic dikes of various origins.
+Black ultimately settled on a "multigenetic" interpretation for the dikes, an idea he borrowed from Dionne and Shilts (1974), specifically their Table 1, which lists 31 articles on clastic dikes of various origins.
 In the late 1970s, Dionne was in Quebec, Shilts in Ontario, and Black in Connecticut.
-All East Coast geomorphologists employed by government agencies.
+All were East Coast geomorphologists employed by government agencies.
 They knew each other personally and followed each other's work.

-Black's "mulitgenetic" finding was subsequently adopted by a cadre of then young, now retired Hanford geologists who assisted him with his field investigation (J.A.
+Black's "mulitgenetic" finding was subsequently adopted by a cadre of then fledgling, now retired Hanford geologists who assisted him with his 3-day field investigation (J.A.
 Caggiano, G.V.
 Last, J.T.
 Lillie, A.M.
 Tallman).
-A careful reading of Black, however, reveals a more convincing argument for a single origin: floodwater loading, which Vic Baker had proposed years earlier (Baker, 1973).
+A careful reading of Black's somewhat hastily prepared report, however, reveals he actually argued for a single origin: floodwater loading, an interpretation which Vic Baker had proposed years earlier (Baker, 1973).

 Russian wedges.
 Ice wedges formed at different times and in different strata can connect with sufficient downward advance of the younger wedges into the older, lower set.
-Example of syngenetic growth in an aggradational setting.
+Syngenetic growth in an aggradational setting can create wedges with prominent vertical sheeting.

-Black's discussion is summarized in Woodward-Clyde Associates (1981),
+Black's thoughts are clearly summarized in a review article by Woodward-Clyde Associates (1981),

 Black (1979) hypothesized that hydraulically dammed late Pleistocene floodwater, which repeatedly covered the area, was responsible for the formation of the fractures - for the aperiodic widening of these cracks - and was the primary source of material that filled the cracks.
 Sudden loading by floodwater on a ground surface whose ground-water level was not close to the surface produced stresses that were irregularly distributed.
 These stresses induced cracking of the ground, which would have allowed turbid water to enter.
 Sediment in the water would at first have been filter pressed against the walls of the crack, creating the "clay skins".
 Fractures could have been widened as the load increased or as shear resistance decreased with increasing pore pressure.
 Continued widening of the crack would have permitted coarser sediment to enter.
 The flow of sediment-laden water along the length of a crack would have produced the foreset-bedding structures frequently seen.